Quicklist: Types of Bathroom Showers

 Source: Fontana Showers

-A thermostat controls the temperature of the water for each shower.
+A thermostatic valve controls the temperature of the water for each shower.
 Simply set it to your preferred temperature, and each shower will have a constant temperature.
+This is also easier on your shower pump.

-The reliable temperatures prevent scalding, increasing safety for households with small children, as well as the elderly.
+This reliable shower system prevents scalding, increasing safety for households with small children, as well as the elderly.
+However, it does require you to know the exact preferred water temperature for each member of the household!

-Thermostatic mixers with a digital control panel are often referred to as “digital showers.”
+Thermostatic mixers with a digital control panel are often referred to as a ‘digital shower,’ as you are not manually controlling the temperature but instead delegating it to an internal control system.

 3. Electric Shower

-A rectangular enclosure shower is a type of freestanding, walk-in shower.
+A quadrant enclosure shower or rectangular shower enclosure is a type of freestanding walk-in shower.

 2. Curved Enclosure Shower

-Another type of freestanding walk-in shower, a curved enclosure shower utilizes a rounded entryway.
+Another type of freestanding walk-in shower, a curved enclosure shower or curbless shower, utilizes a rounded entryway.

 Curved enclosure showers maximize shower space in smaller bathrooms.
 They also add a contemporary flair to any bathroom.